nhanpc/nhanpc/docs/_sources/blogs/InfrastructureAndDevOps/DockerBaseInfrastructure/docker_overview.rst.txt

     exec_time=$((end-start))
     echo $exec_time

-It just take ~20 seconds as you ran.
+It just take ~100 seconds to script executed.

 Now run ``docker stats`` and see the resources taken by them, it's a very very small resource they taken, just like a process.
-That's because `Docker's architecture <#id1>`_.
+That's because `Docker container's architecture <#id1>`_.

-.. hint:: To remove last containers
+.. hint:: To remove containers created by last script:

     ::

         number_of_instance=100

         for i in `seq 1 $number_of_instance`